 Anyone who believes that addiction is a personal problem is falsely misled.
 Addiction is everyone’s problem.
 The people who are affected most are close family and friends, though this group often doesn’t get the compassion and support they deserve.
 Parents of drug addicts are often blamed for doing something “wrong” while friends that stick around are questioned for their good intentions.

 How Addiction Affects the Family Unit

-What the families and friends of addicts need is support and understanding.
+What the families and friends of addicts need are support and understanding.
 Let’s take a look at some of the ways that families are affected by substance abuse.

-- Their time, energy and focus is consumed by the addict.
+- Their time, energy, and focus are consumed by the addict.
 Other children in the family may not be getting much attention.

 - There might be violence in the home due to stress and the effects of drugs and alcohol.
 Children may see their parents fighting or be physically abused or neglected.
 A spouse may be emotionally or physically abused.

 - They might have their lives be put in danger.
 If they get into the car with the addict or into a domestic dispute, they run the risk of being injured.

 As you can see, the families of addicts are impacted in many ways – and this is just the tip of the iceberg.
 Families are destroyed by addiction, and children can suffer long-lasting effects.
 Our communities need to do a better job of reaching out to these families, and the change starts with you.

 If you know a family struggling with their loved one’s addiction, here are some of the ways that you can help.